Skip to main content

 • The Edit button is disabled when editing branch restrictions and I can't save my changes.

-Remove all inactive and deleted users from your configuration.
+Remove all the inactive and deleted users from your configuration.